Savoy mountains in autumn

 Arctic Char from Lake Annecy

-Pairing: Chignin-Bergeron View wine
+Accord: Chignin-Bergeron View the wine

 Cheese platter